bingeli1212/nitrile-preview/doc/DOC-nitrile-diagram.md

 The the example above, the "dummy1" path would have contained a single "cycle" point, and the "dummy2" path would have had zero path points in it.

+The second method would also move the 'lastpt' to that of the retrieved path point, if successful.
+Thus, it is absolute critical to use the second method when starting a M point followed by relative points, which would rely on the 'lastpt' being updated correctly.
+The first method would not have updated the 'lastpt' thus making it impossible to use relative points correctly.
+In the following example, the path "dummy1" would not have been created correctly and the path "dummy2" would.

+    path a = (1,1)
+    path dummy1 = &a[l:3,4]
+    path dummy2 = (&a)[l:3,4]

 Each path would also allow for a 'path function' to be specifed.
 A path function is similar to a named path, except that its contents is dynamically generated based on the information expressed by